ba-st/Launchpad/docs/reference/CLI.md

 ## Launchpad `start`

-The `start` subcommand will start the selected application.
+The `start` sub-command will start the selected application.

 ```bash
 launchpad start [--help|-h] [--debug-mode] [--settings-file=<filename>] <app> [<parameters>]
 ```

-This subcommand requires a valid `<app>` handle to be provided so it will know which application to start.
+This sub-command requires a valid `<app>` handle to be provided, so it will know which application to start.
 The valid application handles can be obtained by using the `list` command.
 Once an application is started the control is passed to it to perform whatever is intended.